duereg/manager-readme/README.md

 ### My Calendar
 I go to a lot of meetings.
 My calendar is deliberately publicly visible.
 If you have a question about a meeting on my calendar, ask me.
 If a meeting is private or confidential, its title and attendees are hidden from your view.
 The vast majority of my meetings are neither private nor confidential.

 Need clarification on something?
 Blocked?
 I’d love to hear as soon as possible.
-Come by my desk, send me a message, we don’t need to wait for our next scheduled 1:1.
+Come by my desk, send me a message, it shouldn't to wait for our next scheduled 1:1.

 Feel free to put something in my calendar, don’t feel like you need to ask first.
 Is my calendar full?
 Send me a message and I’ll likely be able to move something around.